Skip to content

 What we can tell you depends on who the benefit is being paid to.

-If we're paying Housing Benefit to your tenant
+We're paying Housing Benefit to your tenant

 If benefits are being paid to the tenant, we cannot tell you anything about a claim unless the tenant gives us permission to do so.

-If we're paying Housing Benefit directly to you
+We're paying Housing Benefit directly to you

 If the benefit is being paid to you, we'll write to let you know the weekly amount, how much the first payment will be and when it's due to be made.
 We can also tell you the following without needing consent from the tenant:

-• if a claim form has been submitted,
+• if a claim form has been submitted

-• if we're waiting for further information to support the claim (we cannot tell you what the information is unless it relates to the tenancy or rent),
+• if we're waiting for further information to support the claim (we cannot tell you what the information is unless it relates to the tenancy or rent)

-• if the claim is for backdated benefit.
+• if the claim is for backdated benefit

 If there's a delay in letting us know about any changes in circumstances that result in too much benefit being paid, we will try to recover the money.
 Who we try to recover it from depends on who the benefit is being paid to.

-If we're paying Housing Benefit to your tenant
+We're paying Housing Benefit to your tenant

 You have no responsibility for overpayments if benefits are being paid to the tenant.

-If we're paying Housing Benefit directly to you
+We're paying Housing Benefit directly to you

 When we set up the payment to you, you agree to let us know straight away if you become aware of any changes in your tenant's circumstances.
-If we feel it's reasonable that you were aware of a change and didn't let us know we can choose to recover the money from you.
+If we feel it's reasonable that you were aware of a change and did not let us know we can choose to recover the money from you.

 Let us know as soon as possible if any circumstances about the tenancy change, such as:

-• Your tenant moves out.
+• your tenant moves out

-• Other people move in or out of the property.
+• other people move in or out of the property

-• You change the amount of rent you're charging.
+• you change the amount of rent you're charging

 If in doubt, contact us.